zitadel/zitadel/docs/docs/apis/actions.md

 ## Language

-ZITADEL interpretes the scripts as JavaScript.
+ZITADEL interprets the scripts as JavaScript.
 Make sure your scripts are ECMAScript 5.1(+) compliant.
 Go to the [goja GitHub page](https://github.com/dop251/goja) for detailed reference about the underlying library features and limitations.

 Actions provide a defined set of libraries.
 The provided libraries vary depending on trigger types.

 Actions do not have access to any libraries yet.
 Also, sending HTTP requests is not supported yet.